LynkCoDAO/TOKEN/README.md

 ## ERC-20

 The LNK token implements the standard methods of the ERC-20 interface.
 A balance snapshot feature has been added to keep track of the balances of the users at specific block heights.
-This will help with the LNK governance integration of AAVE.
+This will help with the LNK governance integration of LNK.
 LNK also integrates the EIP 2612 `permit` function, that will allow gasless transaction and one tx approval/transfer.

 # LendToAaveMigrator

-Smart contract for LEND token holders to execute the migration to the LNK token, using part of the initial emission of LNK for it.
+Smart contract for LNK token holders to execute the migration to the LNK token, using part of the initial emission of LNK for it.

 The contract is covered by a proxy, whose owner will be the LNK governance.
-Once the governance passes the corresponding proposal, the proxy will be connected to the implementation and LEND holders will be able to call the `migrateFromLend()` function, which, after LEND approval, will pull LEND from the holder wallet and transfer back an equivalent LNK amount defined by the `LEND_LNK_RATIO` constant.
+Once the governance passes the corresponding proposal, the proxy will be connected to the implementation  holders will be able to call the `migrateFromLend()` function, which, after LEND approval, will pull  from the holder wallet and transfer back an equivalent LNK amount defined by the `LEND_LNK_RATIO` constant.

 One tradeOff of `migrateFromLend()` is that, as the LNK total supply will be lower than LEND, the `LEND_LNK_RATIO` will be always > 1, causing a loss of precision for amounts of LEND that are not multiple of `LEND_LNK_RATIO`.
-E.g. a person sending 1.000000000000000022 LEND, with a `LEND_LNK_RATIO` == 100, will receive 0.01 LNK, losing the value of the last 22 small units of LEND.
+E.g. a person sending 1.000000000000000022 LEND, with a `LEND_LNK_RATIO` == 100, will receive 0.01 LNK, losing the value of the last 22 small units of .
 Taking into account the current value of LEND and the future value of LNK, a lack of precision for less than LEND_LNK_RATIO small units represents a value several orders of magnitude smaller than 0.01\$.
 We evaluated some potential solutions for this, specifically:

 1. Rounding half up the amount of LNK returned from the migration.
 This opens up to potential attacks where users might purposely migrate less than LEND_LNK_RATIO to obtain more LNK as a result of the round up.